Index Advisor: Getting Started

 How to navigate the insights overview

-At the top of the overview page you find KPIs that frame our insight findings for you.
+At the top of the overview page you find relevant metrics that frame the insight findings for you.
 You can reference the same metrics when you look into the missing and unused index insights below.

 View all insights for your databases